 The Department for Language Teaching and International Students (DLTIS) at Sofia University St Kliment Ohridski provides courses in Bulgarian language and culture for foreign students residing in the country or applying for Bulgarian citizenship, and also provides courses for translators.
 DLTIS offers three types of tests in Bulgarian: the Standard Test of Bulgarian as a Foreign Language; the Test of Business Bulgarian; and Tests of Bulgarian for Foreign Students.
 For more information, visit www.deo.uni-sofia.bg

-The Generalitat de Catalunya, part of the Ministry of Culture, and its Linguistic Resources Department is responsible for Catalan courses for adults and teachers, and also sets and administers the examinations leading to the Certificates of Catalan Language.
-It implements its examination policy through two official bodies, the General Directorate for Language Policy (within Catalonia), and the Institut Ramon Llull (outside the Catalan-speaking area).
-The Institut Ramon Llull is a consortium, the major member of which is the Generalitat de Catalunya, which promotes the study and teaching of the Catalan language in universities and other learning centres around the world.
-The Institute is responsible for assessing and certificating students’ knowledge of Catalan as a second language outside the Catalan-speaking area.
-For more information, visit www.llengua.cat and www.llull.cat
+The Generalitat de Catalunya has, amongst their language policy objectives, a system of testing and certification in the Catalan language by means of examinations.
+It implements its examination policy through two official bodies: the General Directorate for Language Policy, as part of Ministry of Culture within Catalonia, and the Institut Ramon Llull outside the Catalan-speaking area.
+The General Directorate is also responsible for developing programs of Catalan courses for adults and establishing appropriate tools for the learning and use of Catalan.
+The Institut Ramon Llull, in turn, is a consortium, the major member of which is the Generalitat de Catalunya, which promotes the study and teaching of the Catalan language in universities and other learning centres around the world.
+The Institute is responsible for assessing and providing certification of students’ knowledge of Catalan outside the Catalan-speaking area.
+For more information, visit www.llengua.cat and www.llull.cat or contact Montserrat Montagut Montagut via email address: firstname.lastname@example.org

 Within Charles University, Prague, the Institute for Language and Preparatory Studies (ILPS) provides Czech language instruction and testing for foreigners through language courses, distance learning, research, and professional activities such as writing textbooks and teacher training.
 The Czech Language Certificate Exam, provided by ILPS, is designed not only for Charles University students, but also for all foreigners age 16 and over who want or need to prove their level of competence in the Czech language, and is recognized by most Czech and foreign employers and by some universities and colleges.
 For more information, visit http://www.cuni.cz (Charles University) or http://ujop.cuni.cz (Institute for Language and Preparatory Studies)